-Whistler is one of the most highly regarded destinations in the World for ski holidays.
+Whistler is one of the most highly regarded destinations in the world for ski holidays.

 Some will never holiday anywhere else.
 Whistler is the biggest ski area in North America and one of the most famous ski resorts in the world.
 The mountain is all about flying through the trees, playing in high open bowls, and magnificent snow.
-Coupled with all the delights of supreme modern village, you might say this is as good as it gets.
+Coupled with all the delights of a supreme modern village, you might say this is as good as it gets.

 Whistler Village is a varied cluster of chalets, apartments and some high-rise blocks.
 It is purpose-built but tasteful, with a car-free centre.
 The colourful variety of après-ski bars and the vast array of eateries mean the only difficulty is choosing where to go.
 The village is very lively, but there are rocking bars with live music as well as quiet and cosy snugs, gourmet restaurants (make sure you book in advance) as well as cheap and cheerful cafés - whatever you’re looking for, something will fit the bill.

 Travel date 23/02/2019

 Guaranteed snow, breathtaking views and a large variation of terrain; the multi-award-winning Whistler-Blackcomb ski area is one to be visited.
 With 200km of slopes and trails to experience over two mountains, there is something for all abilities and you are sure to find new runs every day of your holiday.
 Runs vary from gentle slopes in wide, groomed bowls to steep tree-skiing and numerous snow parks.
 There are also lots of off-piste ski areas available.